This article was last updated on April 26th 2013.

 Don't Give Up

 Train travel is a great way to see India.
 The booking system does work but it can be slow and frustrating at times.
-I made bookings recently on both IRCTC and Cleartrip without any problems.
+I have used both IRCTC and Cleartrip without any srious problems.
 If you don't succeed and can see no obvious reason for the failure of the booking try again later.
 Check that you are not trying to book during the daily closure or the morning rush.
-I have booked quite a few tickets from the UK and usually found that there were no serious problems at around 07.00 GMT.
+I have booked quite a few tickets from the UK and usually found that things we quite smoothly at around 07.00 GMT.
 I was able to solve a problem with my IRCTC account by calling their customer care helpline in India.
 0091 11-39340000 from the UK.
 I have also called Cleartrip on the phone but found them to be particularly unhelpful.
 Make sure that you are using the right card for the right site.

 - Amex only for IRCTC